 - The injury is the result of a violation of the standard of care under the law

-- The injury was caused by a negligent act on the part of the healthcare provider
+- The injury was caused by a negligent act or medical errors on the part of the healthcare provider

 - The injury resulted in damages, either economic, non-economic, or both

-When you first take your case to a malpractice lawyer, he or she will review your account of what happened, along with any accompanying medical records and bills you can provide.
+When you first take your case to a medical malpractice lawyer, he or she will review your account of what happened with the medical professional, along with any accompanying medical records and bills you can provide.
 The more evidence you bring to your first meeting with your lawyer, the better idea they will have of the strength of your case.

 You can pursue two types of damages for medical malpractice in Michigan: economic and non-economic.
 Most cases pursue both kinds of damages because the economic toll is often intertwined with mental and physical suffering.
 Economic damages include:

-- The cost of care, including in-home care and other therapies
+- The cost of medical care, including in-home care and other therapies

 - Lost wages